oviswang/oviswang/README.md

-From "technology is innocent" to "technology is fair
+From "technology is innocent" to "technology is fair."

+My name is wangxin.

 <!--
 oviswang/oviswang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.